 Lifeline: Overcoming the digital divide and opening doors to opportunity

 Lifeline is an FCC program that helps make communications services more affordable for low-income consumers.
 Lifeline provides subscribers a discount on qualifying monthly telephone service, broadband Internet service, or bundled voice-broadband packages purchased from participating wireline or wireless providers.
-The discount helps ensure that low-income consumers can afford 21st century broadband and the access it provides to jobs, healthcare, and educational resources.
+The discount helps ensure that low-income consumers can afford 21st century connectivity services and the access they provide to jobs, healthcare, and educational resources.

 How Lifeline Works